louisvillemetro-innovation/OPI2-Projects/_projects/vacant-and-abandoned-properties.md

 project_name: Vacant & Abandoned Properties
 subtitle: with VAPStat
-excerpt: We worked with the VAPStat office to research data around vacant and abandonded properties to prototype new solutions.
+excerpt: We worked with the VAPStat office to research data around vacant and abandoned properties to prototype new solutions.
 image_path: "/assets/img/projects/vacant-and-abandoned-properties/vap.jpg"
 active: false
 layout: full-page